Thai army chief urges rivals to talk after declaring martial law

 “If soldiers appoint a prime minister then we will escalate our rally,” Jatuporn Prompan told a news conference.
 “Stay calm.
 There has been no coup yet.”

+Anti-government protesters said they too had not changed their demands for the caretaker government to go.

-Additional reporting by Bangkok Bureau; Writing by Robert Birsel; Editing by Alan Raybould, Alex Richardson and Mike Collett-White
+Reporting by Bangkok Bureau; Writing by Robert Birsel; Editing by Alan Raybould and Alex Richardson